aayushrh/BattleCode-Java/README.txt

   ArrayList<Mail> getMail():
       gets the mail and clears it after

+  void storeInfo(String str):
+      stores the String in your internal array

+  ArrayList<String> getStoredInfo():
+      gets the ArrayList of the information you stored

   RobotInfo[] senseNearbyRobots():
       returns a list of robots in your vision radius